-Building build night and day prayer while equipping the next generation in wholehearted love for Jesus.
+Building build night and day prayer while equipping the church in wholehearted love for Jesus.

 Today we live in one of the most busy and bustling generations to ever walk the earth.
 But simply being busy doesn’t mean that we as individuals or our communities are progressing.
 Our greatest joy and delight as humans is to continually and joyfully progress in relationship with Christ and one another.
 This requires a rare commodity, it requires that we stop and slow down to consider, grow and delight.